Masquerade-Circus/buffalo-bench/README.md

 The `Benchmark` constructor takes an `options` object argument with the following properties:
 * `maxTime`: The maximum time in seconds that a benchmark can take including hooks.
 * `minSamples`: The minimum number of samples that must be taken.
-* `setup`: A function to be run once before each benchmark loop, does not count for run time.
+* `beforeEach`: A function to be run once before each benchmark loop, does not count for run time.
-* `teardown`: A function to be run once after each benchmark loop, does not count for run time.
+* `afterEach`: A function to be run once after each benchmark loop, does not count for run time.
 * `onStart`: A function to be run once before the benchmark loop starts, does not count for run time.
 * `onComplete`: A function to be run once after the benchmark loop finishes, does not count for run time.
 * `onError`: A function to be run if an error occurs.